Motoring

 5. Whiplash test

-And yes these cars are crashed beyond repair so they can thoroughly test out these scenarios.
-Each car is fitted with crash test dummies who have experienced hundreds of crashes first-hand.
-Their role is critical – they provide a picture of likely injuries in a crash.
+And yes, these cars are crashed beyond repair so testers can thoroughly assess these scenarios.
+Each car is fitted with crash test dummies who have “experienced” hundreds of crashes.
+Their role is critical, providing a picture of likely injuries in a crash.

-These tests are performed with real life scenarios so that it’s not just the dummy driver who is monitored.
+These tests are performed with real-life scenarios so it’s not just the driver dummy being monitored.

-In the Frontal offset test car, there’s two adult dummies in the front seat; the rear seat has an 18 month-old child dummy and a 3 year-old child dummy, both in appropriate child restraints so it’s a true test of an everyday drive for us mums.
+In the Frontal Offset test car, there are two adult dummies in the front seat, plus an 18-month-old child dummy and a 3-year-old child dummy in the rear seat, both in appropriate child restraints, so it’s a true test of an everyday drive for us mums.

 How to find out the safety rating of a car you’re considering

 Dealerships are able to display the ANCAP rating of a car.
-Of course however if a car doesn’t get a good review it won’t be on display.
-If you can’t see an ANCAP rating in the dealership when you look at a car be sure to ask for it!
+Of course, if a car doesn’t get a good review, it won’t be on display.
+If you can’t see an ANCAP rating in the dealership, be sure to ask for it.
 You can also access all the ANCAP data free of charge on the ANCAP website and use their tools to compare cars across categories.
-This is a great way to research vehicles before you even set foot into a car dealership and leading with safety first is a great way to protect your family from the get-go.
+This is a great way to research vehicles before you even set foot in a dealership, and leading with safety first is a great way to protect your family from the get-go.

 By now it’s safe to say we’ve pretty much put every single one of the Mitsubishi range to the test.
-We’re also proud to say that it’s pretty reassuring to know that each and every one of the Mitsubishi range has a 5 star ANCAP safety rating.
+We’re also proud to say it’s pretty reassuring to know that each one of the Mitsubishi range has a 5-star ANCAP safety rating.

 Now that’s safety first at every point!

 We totally get it, you want it all.
 Heck, who doesn’t?
-Well the good news is when it comes to family cars the Mitsubishi Outlander ticks all the boxes.
-This car gets the ANCAP five star safety rating which means when it comes to keeping your family protected on the road there is no better choice.
-The extra good news however is that the Outlander has everything a family could want and much, much more.
+Well, the good news is when it comes to family cars, the Mitsubishi Outlander ticks all the boxes.
+This car holds the ANCAP five-star safety rating, which means when it comes to keeping your family protected on the road, there is no better choice.
+The extra good news is that the Outlander has everything a family could want and much, much more.

-From modern, sleek styling with a choice of 5 or 7 seats, the Mitsubishi Outlander boasts loads of cool extras like reverse camera and sensors, dual climate control, adaptive cruise control and options like a sun roof, electric tailgate and family entertainment system.
+From modern, sleek styling with a choice of 5 or 7 seats, the Mitsubishi Outlander boasts loads of cool extras like a reverse camera and sensors, dual climate control, adaptive cruise control, and options like a sunroof, electric tailgate and family entertainment system.
 It’s the ideal car for your Australian family!

-Of course like all the cars in the Mitsubishi family a new Outlander comes with the Mitsubishi Diamond Advantage which is massive peace of mind including a 5-year/100,000km warranty with capped price servicing and 12 months roadside assistance.
-So, yep Mumma – when it comes to safety and features you can have it all!
+Of course, like all the cars in the Mitsubishi family, a new Outlander comes with the Mitsubishi Diamond Advantage, which offers massive peace of mind including a 5-year/100,000km warranty with capped price servicing and 12 months roadside assistance.
+So yep mumma, when it comes to safety and features, you can have it all!

 From us to you, safe driving!

 This has been a sponsored post for Mitsubishi Motors Australia.
 All opinions are of course our own.
-Source for most information has been The Australasian New Car Assessment Program (ANCAP).
+The source for most information has been the Australasian New Car Assessment Program (ANCAP).

 Mother-of-two.
 Tea lover.
 Lego Ninja.
 Expert in carpet Play Dough extraction.
 Victoria Louis is a 30-something writer based in Sydney, NSW.
 A former marketing manager who loves to laugh there’s no topic she won’t explore.
 Victoria is full of opinion, big on kindness and believes the day is always better with a dash of lipstick.